bitquery/streaming-data-platform-docs/docs/start/websocket.md

 ---
 # Accessing Streaming Data via WebSocket

-Bitquery also provides data using Websockets, enabling bidirectional data exchange between your application and a server.
-Our WebSocket endpoint leverages the GraphQL WebSocket protocol, providing a means to query data via GraphQL requests while ensuring real-time updates.
+In the previous section, we learned how to get live data in Bitquery IDE by creating subscription queries.
+Now, let's take a closer look at how these live updates actually work and what happens behind the scenes to provide you with this real-time data.

-To query our data using WebSocket, you can use the following WebSocket endpoint:
+Bitquery makes real-time data available using WebSockets.
+We use a specific WebSocket protocol called the "GraphQL WebSocket" to make sure you receive real-time updates.
+To get data in real-time for your application, you can connect to the following WebSocket endpoint:

 ```
 wss://streaming.bitquery.io/graphql